 At the end of 2019 I started colouring the city map of Leiden by hand as a modern afsetter.
 The reactions to this map were very positive and that encouraged me to colour in more city maps from other mapmakers, such as Ioannus Blaeu, Jacob de Geijn and Romeijn de Hooghe.

-In the months that followed, 10 city maps were coloured in: Amsterdam Leeuwarden, Franeker, Middelburg, Schiedam, The Hague, Rotterdam, Culemborg, Haarlem and Utrecht.
-And the colouring continues!
+In the years that followed, 30 city maps were coloured: Amsterdam Leeuwarden, Franeker, Middelburg, Schiedam, The Hague, Rotterdam, Culemborg, Haarlem and more.
+And the colouring still continues!

 Marcus Laman, Afsetter